plona/zbxmonitor/README.md

 - notify - default: True.
 Messages will be send to notification daemon (eg. `dunst`).
 If empty you will be not notified, but status will be still enabled by left or right click on script icon.
 - ignore_warn - default: False.
 True - SSL warnings will be suppressed (when connecting to Zabbix Server via https)
 - text_mode - default: False.
 If True (or not empty) zbxmonitor will work in text mode only.
 It is rather for testing purpose.
+- ackOnly - default: True.
+Only unacknowledged messages will be shown.
+If empty monitor will show all (acknowledged and unacknowledged) messages.

+#### Filtering messages